instance001/Let-s-Free-Chat-GPT/README.md

 ## ⚖️ License

-This project is released under **CC0 1.0 Universal (Public Domain Dedication)**.
+This project is released under
-You may copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission.
+GNU Affero General Public License v3.0

 > “To those who would build with care:
 > The gate is open.”